-- 3. Requirements for cancellation of items and/or areas to which the government imposes restrictions on distribution and/or consumption - (1) The restrictions on distribution related to beef exceeding the maximum limits due to rice straw contaminated by high concentrations of radioactive cesium are canceled, if an appropriate feeding control is fully enforced after restrictions on distribution are instructed, and applications for the partial cancellation of restrictions on distribution are filed based on the setting up of the following safety management system for beef.
+- 3. Requirements for cancellation of items and/or areas to which the government imposes restrictions on distribution and/or consumption - (1) In addition to IV 3 in the main text, the restrictions on distribution related to beef exceeding the maximum limits due to rice straw contaminated by high concentrations of radioactive cesium are canceled, if an appropriate feeding control is fully enforced after restrictions on distribution are instructed, and applications for the partial cancellation of restrictions on distribution are filed based on the setting up of the following safety management system for beef.